 Plans in Progress

 In November, 2010, the Study presented its findings in a public meeting.
 The Study identified areas where alternative transit would benefit the community, and it highlighted transit options for high-density and medium-density areas of town.
-The Study awaits presentation to City Council and a directive to proceed with a detailed analysis of the identified transit alternatives.
+The Connector Feasibility report was completed in March of 2011.

 The 2009 update considers the effects of changes in growth patterns and development and recommends actions to meet transportation needs and the goals of the community well into the future.
 The plan builds upon previous findings and recommendations for the transportation system, and incorporates other current efforts, such as the Citywide Non-Motorized Transportation Plan, into a comprehensive framework for addressing current and future transportation issues.